foundata/guidelines/ansible-style-guide.md

 * When using the [`ansible.builtin.template`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) module, append `.j2` to the template file name for clarity and convention.
 * [Use tags with caution](https://redhat-cop.github.io/automation-good-practices/#_use_tags_cautiously_either_for_roles_or_for_complete_purposes).
 * [Use the verbosity parameter with debug statements](https://redhat-cop.github.io/automation-good-practices/#_use_the_verbosity_parameter_with_debug_statements).
+* Use Jinja templates for generating text and semi-structured data, not for creating structured data.